shkhaksar/tic-tac-toe/README.md

 # tic-tac-toe
-Simple tic-tac-toe game, using python
+Simple tic-tac-toe game, using python and 2-dimention list

 <pre>
 Player One => X, Player 2 => O